Artificial Rupture of Membranes (Amniotomy) – Purpose, Procedure & Risks

 What Is Meant By Amniotomy?

-Amniotomy or artificial rupture of membranes is a procedure that is performed to rupture or break the water sac of a pregnant woman.
-This water sac or amniotic fluid is the liquid that protects and surrounds the baby in the pregnant woman’s uterus for nine months and as it breaks it releases hormones, which helps in sending signals to the brain for beginning or intensifying the labour.
+Amniotomy or artificial rupture of membranes is a procedure that is performed to rupture or break the water sac of a pregnant woman (1).
+This water sac or amniotic fluid is the liquid that protects and surrounds the baby in the pregnant woman’s uterus for nine months and as it breaks it releases hormones, which helps in sending signals to the brain for beginning or intensifying the labour (2).
 Approximately 10 per cent of pregnant women experience this phenomenon naturally, however, in some cases, the doctor or midwife may recommend doing it artificially, for the labour to progress.
 In simple words, amniotomy definition can be summed as ‘artificial rupturing of the amniotic sac’.

-When Is It Performed?
+When Is Artificial Rupture of Membranes Performed?

-Before amniotomy is considered as an option, your doctor will assess how much your cervix has opened up or dilated, how thin has the cervix is (effacement), how low the baby is in your cervix (fetal station) and various other such factors.
+Before amniotomy is considered as an option, your doctor will assess how much your cervix has opened up or dilated, how thin has the cervix is (effacement), how low the baby is in your cervix (fetal station) and various other such factors (3).
 After assessing all such factors, the doctor will calculate the likelihood of the procedure being successful.
-Some doctors may do so by Bishop’s score (or cervix score which is done to check if labour induction will be required) for amniotomy, where points are assigned to dilation, effacement, fetal station, consistency and position and based on the points the decision to conduct or not to conduct the procedure is taken.
+Some doctors may do so by Bishop’s score (or cervix score which is done to check if labour induction will be required) for amniotomy, where points are assigned to dilation, effacement, fetal station, consistency and position and based on the points the decision to conduct or not to conduct the procedure is taken (4).

-Why Is It Performed?
+Why Is Amniotomy Performed?

 1. To Start Labor